2xs/pipcore/Readme.md

 Pip can already boot on real hardware.
 If available, the first serial output (COM1) should be used for debugging output.
 The required configuration is 38400 bauds, 8 bits, no parity, one stop bit.
 You can also enable automatic line feed and carriage return in Minicom (2.7+) for user-friendly output.

+## Debugging with Bochs
+Although QEMU is the reference x86 emulator for Pip, a configuration file for the Bochs emulator is also provided.
+Serial output is supported through a "bochscom" fifo created through the `mkfifo bochscom` command, and emulation can be started by invoking `bochs -q`.

+Note that you need to generate Pip's ISO image through `make grub` before running Bochs.

 ## Compiling on Linux
 The compilation on Linux should be as easy as to install the i386-elf toolchain as well as the other requirements, and use the Makefile to generate a binary image.
 Use your favourite package manager to install i386 gcc (gcc-multilib), haskell-stack, QEMU, Coq, NASM, Doxygen and GRUB.